cosmos/ibc/docs/ibc/1_IBC_ARCHITECTURE.md

 This document outlines the architecture of the authentication, transport, and ordering layers of the inter-blockchain communication (IBC) protocol stack.
 This document does not describe specific protocol details — those are contained in individual ICSs.

+> Note: *Ledger*, *chain*, and *blockchain* are used interchangeably throughout this document, in accordance with their colloquial usage.

 ## What is IBC?

-The *inter-blockchain communication protocol* is a reliable & secure inter-module communication protocol, where modules are deterministic process that run on independent distributed ledgers (also referred to as blockchains).
+The *inter-blockchain communication protocol* is a reliable & secure inter-module communication protocol, where modules are deterministic processes that run on independent distributed ledgers (also referred to as blockchains).

 IBC can be used by any application which builds on top of reliable & secure interchain communication.
 Example applications include cross-chain asset transfer, atomic swaps, multi-chain smart contracts (with or without mutually comprehensible VMs), and data & code sharding of various kinds.